The Top Rules for Accessorizing Your Wedding Dress

 4. Top It Off

-Veils not really your thing?
-From combs to fascinators, there are plenty of other ways to top off your look.
+Are veils not really your thing?
+From hair combs to fascinators, there are plenty of other ways to top off your look.
 Choose your hairstyle before you pick your accessory, since some types will look better with updos than others.
 A flower crown, for example, is best with loose locks.
-You should also consider your hair type—dainty accessories may be perfect for fine hair, but won't be as noticeable with thick waves.
+You should also consider your hair type—dainty accessories may be perfect for fine hair, but won't be as noticeable in thick waves.
 Most importantly, make sure whatever you pick feels secure while you're moving around.

 6. Keep It Comfy

 No outfit is complete without the perfect pair of shoes—and your wedding day look is no exception.
 Of course you'll want a killer pair to go with that gorgeous dress, but that doesn't mean you have to compromise on comfort.
 Don't forget: You'll be standing for long periods of time, and you don't want to be cringing in pain before you've even hit the dance floor.
 While shopping, consider the height of the heel (obviously the taller you go, the higher the pain potential), the type of straps and the material.
 Your feet need to be well supported (think: ankle and toe straps over slip-ons) to avoid instability.
 Look for high-quality natural materials.
 They're infinitely more comfortable than synthetic ones and are also a lot more durable, meaning you'll be able to wear them again.